TN 39 (12-14)

 2. Qualified interpreter

-to provide an accurate interpretation of questions and responses by both the individual being interviewed and the SSA interviewer; i.e. does not self-initiate follow-up questions or infer facts or dates not provided by the individual or the SSA interviewer;
+Provides an accurate interpretation of questions and responses by both the individual being interviewed and the SSA interviewer; i.e. does not self-initiate follow-up questions or infer facts or dates not provided by the individual or the SSA interviewer;

-who demonstrates familiarity with basic terminology used in SSA materials and interviews, including medical and social welfare terminology when necessary;
+demonstrates familiarity with basic terminology used in SSA materials and interviews, including medical and social welfare terminology when necessary;

-who agrees to comply with SSA's disclosure and confidentiality of information requirements; and
+agrees to comply with SSA's disclosure and confidentiality of information requirements; and

-who has no personal stake in the outcome of the case that would create a conflict of interest.
+Has no personal stake in the outcome of the case that would create a conflict of interest.
 An individual who is a potential or actual claimant or beneficiary on the same record as the individual needing language assistance can act as an interpreter, providing that there is no other conflict of interest.